cdelgehier/oio-docs/doc/source/user-guide/openiocli.rst

 Save object
 -----------

-Saves the data stored in the given object to the ``--file`` destination :
+Saves the data stored in the given object to the ``--file`` destination:

    .. code-block:: console

     # openio object save my_container test.txt --file /tmp/test.txt

-If the destination file already exists, its content will be deleted and replaced with this new one.
+If the destination file already exists, its content is deleted and replaced with this new one.

 You can also save all the objects from a container to your working directory in a single command: